 Tattoo Aftercare Product Reviews

-There's a ton of products for tattoo aftercare, each boasting about improving color & longevity of your tattoo.
+There's a ton of products for tattoo aftercare, each boasting about improving color and longevity of your tattoo.
 But are they all alike?
-Which ones work & which are a waste of money?
-We'll take a look at some of the products out there, the pros & cons of them and how effective they are for different phases of healing.
-Having used many of these products on myself and for tattoo clients where I work, I have seen them in action & will give you the rundown on what I've found to work best and why.
+Which ones work and which are a waste of money?
+We'll take a look at some of the products out there, the pros and cons of them, and how effective they are for different phases of healing.
+Having used many of these products on myself and for tattoo clients where I work, I have seen them in action and will give you the rundown on what I've found to work best and why.

 Or: "won't this cream work just as well?"